stpotter16/stpotter16/README.md

 ### Hi there 👋

+I'm Sam Potter.
+I'm a mechanical engineer that was bit by the software bug and now I'm trying to make a living writing code :smile:

+- 🔭 I’m currently working on full-stack web applications at [Indeed](indeed.com)

 <!--
 **stpotter16/stpotter16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.